Best Samsung Galaxy S20 Plus Cases Android Central 2020

 There are great cases out there for all of the S20 models, and we've also rounded up our favorite Galaxy S20 Cases and Galaxy S20 Ultra Cases to help you get more ideas for the perfect case for your perfect new phone.

-How much protection do you need in case?
+How much protection do you need in a case?

 The Galaxy S20+ is a pretty sizeable phone, but the amount of protection it needs depends on you.
 If you're not the type to stray far and keep your phone close to your side, all you might need is some extra grip and some scratch protection, though consider grabbing a thin case that keeps a good lip around the camera module.